-Entering (1.
-Prep and Year 1 students will be signed into OSHC by the educator who collected them.
-2. Children Year 2 and above line up at the entrance of OSHC and are greeted by educators, who sign them in at the doorway.
-3. Once children have entered the OSHC, they put away bags/belongings and transition to afternoon tea or an activity.
-The number of educators appropriate to provide supervision e service allocates at least one additional educator above ratio to ensure supervision while tasks are carried out to ensure all Idren are accounted for.
-Ensure the child leaves th service premises in accord with regulation Where a child is missing of cannot be accounted for The arrival and departure policy sets out the steps carried out for incidents where a child is missing or cannot be accounted for.
+Entering OS Prep and Year 1 students will be signed into OSHC by the educator who collected them.
+Children Year 2 and above line up at the entrance of OSHC and are greeted by educators, who sign them in at the doorway.
+Once children have entered the OSHC, they put away bags/belongings and transition to afternoon tea or an activity.
+The number of educators appropriate to provide supervision The service allocates at least one additional educator above ratio to ensure supervision while tasks are carried out to ensure all hildren are accounted for.
+Ensure the child leaves the service premises in accordat with regulation The arrival and departure policy sets out specific steps and descriptions of how the environment is shaped to ensure each person collecting a child from the service is known and authorised to do so.
+These procedures include instructions around - Where devices used for signing out is located and in the proximity of a delegated person (to supervise collections).
+The requirements to confirm the identity of individuals not known to the service.
+The person delegated to supervise and coordinate children being collected.
+Where a child is missing or cannot be accounted for The arrival and departure policy sets out the steps carried out for incidents where a child is missing or cannot be accounted for.
 These instructions include - Communication protocols to rapidly assess the circumstance.
 Requirements to initiate a lockdown to accurately account for all children.
 Protocols for communicating with parents to further investigate possible whereabouts.
 Steps to keep all children safe while search activities may occur.
 The process to contact police should a child's whereabouts not be identified.

-Assessment of Risk

-Hazard Hazard Level of Risk Control Measures

-Child missing or unaccounted for while independently transitioning to or from classrooms Moderate Children identified as not having a reliable ability to transition independently are escorted by educators to or from the service.
+Assessment of Risk Hazard Level of Risk Control Measures Who When Child missing or unaccounted for while independently transitioning to or from classrooms Moderate Children identified as not having a reliable ability to transition independently are escorted by educators to or from the service.
 Ongoing communication regarding identified individual children in need of additional support will occur between the classroom teachers, Nominated Supervisors and educators (where appropriate).
 Transition reminders and prompts will be provided to the children before they depart the classroom with the OSHC staff following up promptly if children are not accounted for within the expected timeframe.
 NS/RP - to lead the response to confirm attendance or whereabouts.
 ASC